 Our membership is open to all those who either own a vineyard, make wine, or are simply interested in wine and being a member of the organization.
 Members are continually increasing their knowledge of vinicultural and viticultural practices in the northern Sierra Foothills to produce premium grapes and high quality wines.

-We meet monthly, usually the third Thursday evening, at the Nevada County Fairgrounds in Grass Valley.
-Our programs feature knowledgeable speakers, or a workshop panel, discussing a specific area of vineyard management or wine making or wine appreciation.
+We meet monthly, usually the third Thursday evening, in Grass Valley.
+Our programs feature knowledgeable speakers or a workshop panel discussing a specific area of viticulture or wine making or wine appreciation.
 Most meetings start or end with the sharing of our own wines.
-We also have two social events each year: a summer picnic, usually in June, and a holiday party in December.
+We also have two social events: a summer picnic, usually in June, and a holiday party in December.

 Benefits of Membership

 Members are entitled to access the Member Area of the SWGGA Web Site where there are downloads and links to special educational materials only available to active members.
 In addition, there are some member-only educational or social programs.
 We consider it to be common courtesy and common sense to share information on our philosophy and cultural practices, and the reasons why they work.
 Mentoring is available to members who wish to plant or improve a vineyard, or who wish to learn to make wine. (moved from below)